C-Anirudh/Smart-Video/README.md

 **Steps to serve flask app(Backend):**

-**NOTE:** Make sure that you have installed all of the python packages/dependencies listed below: boto3, aws-cli, flask, flask_cors, nltk.corpus, urllib, nltk.tokenize, gensim, youtube_dl, punctuator, requests, nltk.tag
+**NOTE:** Make sure that you have installed all of the python packages/dependencies listed below: flask, flask_cors, nltk.corpus, urllib, nltk.tokenize, gensim, youtube_dl, punctuator, requests, nltk.tag
 1. Download/Clone the folder SmartVideoBackend from the Github Repository.
 2. cd to SmartVideoBackend folder on your machine and run api.py.
 This will serve Flask app in development mode.